-- Elevate the operative leg to chest level whenever possible to decrease swelling. - > Do not place pillows under knees (i.e. do not maintain knee in a flexed or bent position), but rather place pillows under foot/ankle. - Full weight-bearing of the operative leg is encouraged and safe, unless instructed otherwise. - ➤ Do not engage in activities which increase knee pain/swelling (prolonged periods of standing or walking) over the first 7-10 days following surgery. - NO driving until off narcotic pain medication. - > Okay to return to work when ready and able.
-Please notify office if written clearance is needed. - > If you are planning air travel within 10 days of your surgery, please consult with Dr. Garcia's office to discuss whether anticoagulation (medication to prevent blood clot) is necessary.
+- Elevate the operative leg to chest level whenever possible to decrease swelling. - ➤ Do not place pillows under knees (i.e. do not maintain knee in a flexed or bent position), but rather place pillows under foot/ankle. - > Maintain no more than heel-touch weight bearing of the surgical extremity, unless instructed otherwise. - ➤ Do not engage in activities which increase knee pain/swelling over the first 7-10 days following surgery. - NO driving until off narcotic pain medication. - > Okay to return to work when ready and able.
+Please notify office if written clearance is needed. - ➤ If you are planning air travel within 10 days of your surgery, please consult with Dr. Garcia's office to discuss whether anticoagulation (medication to prevent blood clot) is necessary.